-Selena Gomez’s New Tattoo, Cozies Up To The Weeknd
+Selena Gomez Gets New Tattoo, Cozies Up To The Weeknd

 I have received so much love and support from all of you who are watching 13 Reasons Why.
 Today- Tommy, Selena and I got tattoos of a semicolon.
 Project semicolon is a movement dedicated to presenting hope for those suffering from depression, thoughts of suicide, addiction, and self-injury.
 Those of you watching 13 Reasons Why and identify with Hannah Baker, please check out Beyond The Reasons on netflix, or check out the link in my bio.
 Rest In Peace Amy Bleul, who started this movement.
 Love you all❤❤ (thx @ktal77 and @joymaryro for the inspo????)

-Amy Bleuel, who founded Project Semicolon in 2013, committed suicide on March 24.
+Amy Bleuel, who founded Project Semicolon in 2013, committed suicide on March 24 after a lifelong battle with clinical depression.

-Selena Gomez can’t get enough of her beau The Weeknd.
+Selena Gomez can’t get enough of her new beau, The Weeknd.
 The “Kill ‘Em With Kindness” singer got cozy with the “Starboy” hitmaker at a recent birthday bash in Beverly Hills, according to Page Six.

 Selena Gomez has had her hands full lately.
 In addition to promoting her latest TV project 13 Reasons Why and working on new music, the singer always finds time to spend with The Weeknd.

-Selena Gomez – who didn’t have the semicolon tattoo back then – and The Weeknd attended a private birthday party of rapper Belly, who smoked a gigantic blunt to celebrate his 33th birthday.
+Selena Gomez and The Weeknd attended a private birthday party of rapper Belly, who smoked a gigantic blunt to celebrate his 33rd birthday.

-The Weeknd, who hosted the birthday bash, had a PDA-filled night with his gorgeous girlfriend Selena Gomez that night, with a Page Six source saying the lovebirds “were very affectionate.”
+The Weeknd, who hosted the birthday bash, had a PDA-filled night with his gorgeous girlfriend, Selena Gomez, that night, with a Page Six source saying the lovebirds “were very affectionate.”

 “They arrived around midnight and partied until 3 A.M.
 He was snapping a few PDA-filled selfies.”